OCA/server-tools/compute_field_after_install/readme/DESCRIPTION.rst

-Computed field can be really long to be computed when installing a module and so block the migration process during a long time.
+Computed field computation can be a really long process when installing a module and can block the migration process for a long time.

-This module give the possibility to compute the field added after the installation
+This module gives the possibility to defer the field computation after the installation.